dfmcphee/boc-currency-converter-ios/README.md

-Exchng
+BoC Currency Converter
 =============

 A simple currency converter for iOS.
+Exchange rates provided by the Bank of Canada.

 Requirements
 -------